Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * **Vector Observation** — a feature vector consisting of an array of floating point numbers.
-* **Visual Observations** — one or more camera images.
+* **Visual Observations** — one or more camera images and/or render textures.

 When you use vector observations for an Agent, implement the `Agent.CollectObservations()` method to create the feature vector.
-When you use **Visual Observations**, you only need to identify which Unity Camera objects will provide images and the base Agent class handles the rest.
+When you use **Visual Observations**, you only need to identify which Unity Camera objects or RenderTextures will provide images and the base Agent class handles the rest.
 You do not need to implement the `CollectObservations()` method when your Agent uses visual observations (unless it also uses vector observations).

 ### Vector Observation Space: Feature Vectors